 Some of our favourite displays of this famous ‘purple rain’ are in New Farm Park, by the University of Queensland lakes, and of course, our own version, captured in oil.
-R. Godfrey Rivers’ Under the jacaranda is one of the most popular pieces in the Queensland Art Gallery Collection.
-It is believed to depict the first jacaranda ever grown in Australia, which was planted in Brisbane’s Botanic Gardens from a Brazilian seed in 1864.
+R. Godfrey Rivers’ Under the jacaranda is one of the most popular works in the Queensland Art Gallery Collection and it is believed to depict the first jacaranda ever grown in Australia, which was planted in Brisbane’s Botanic Gardens from a Brazilian seed in 1864.
 Many of the trees in Brisbane have been grown from the seeds and cuttings of this first jacaranda – including the saplings given to new mothers in the 1930s and ‘40s to accompany them home from hospital.

 Why don’t you spend a Sunday morning visiting ‘Under the jacaranda’ then catch the citycat to New Farm park for a picnic under the trees?